The Supreme Blossom

 the hedge shows that garden and flowers are mine:

-we need to see Beauty interned!
+we need to see beauty interned!

 Flamingoes pace up and pace down with clipped wings,